--Sandy Bump Lownds, IMH-E® (I) Infant Family Associate moved to Level II in 2007
+-Sandy Bump Lownds, IMH-E® (I) Infant Family Associate moved to Category II in 2007

 "The MI-AIMH Endorsement® has opened a whole new world for me regarding infants and toddlers.
 The process itself, especially the reflective supervision, has strengthened my personal and professional development.
 This reflective supervision has given me a stronger base from which to work, allowing me to integrate my expanding knowledge of best practice and research into my growing ability to really see, hear, feel and be with the families I serve as an early intervention teacher."

--Marian Ohriel, IMH-E® (II) Infant Family Specialist moved to Level III in 2007
+-Marian Ohriel, IMH-E® (II) Infant Family Specialist moved to Category III in 2007

 "To be endorsed by MI-AIMH is, for me, a commitment to an organization that has nurtured me in my own professional infancy and has had immense influence in the way I am able to be with and connect with the families and professionals with whom I work.
 MI-AIMH's commitment to infants, toddlers, families and to those who work with them is remarkable and it is a privilege to be endorsed and recognized by such an organization."

--Carla Barron, IMH-E® (III) Infant Family Specialist moved to Level IV in 2008
+-Carla Barron, IMH-E® (III) Infant Family Specialist moved to Category IV in 2008

 -Sheryl Goldberg, IMH-E® (IV) Infant Mental Health Mentor